cajuthacaral/cajuthacaral/README.md

 ## Other links:

-To access the complete history animation, you can click [here](https://youtu.be/ZJWuf9mfg64).
+To access a simulated complete history animation, you can click [here](https://youtu.be/ZJWuf9mfg64).

 All the minigames can be direct accessed by these links:
 [Pyro Planet minigame](https://scratch.mit.edu/projects/1077276956/);